OliviaSQL/SQL/README.md

 ## Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
 Feel free to take a look and reach out if you have any questions.

-* This portfolip contains all of my most current Data Analytic Examples
+* This portfolip contains all of my most current Data Analytic projects using SQL.